will62794/logless-reconfig/README.md

-# Logless Dynamic Reconfiguration in MongoDB: TLA+ Specifications
+# TLA+ Specification of Logless Dynamic Reconfiguration in MongoDB

 This repository contains TLA+ specifications for defining and verifying the logless dynamic reconfiguration protocol used in the MongoDB replication system.
 The protocol, which is specified in the [`MongoRaftReconfig`](specs/MongoRaftReconfig.tla) specification, extends the static MongoDB replication protocol to allow for dynamic membership changes. `MongoRaftReconfig` is formally specified as a composition of two subprotocols, [`MongoStaticRaft`](specs/MongoStaticRaft.tla) and [`MongoLoglessDynamicRaft`](specs/MongoLoglessDynamicRaft.tla).
 The former is responsible for managing the oplog, which handles user database operations, while the latter manages the configuration state of the replica set in a separate, logless replicated state machine.